IAS Officer Salary Structure, Allowances & Job Profile 2023

 With that said, it should also be mentioned that the salary and allowances of IAS officers increase with time, as they climb the administrative ladder to get promoted to the various high-ranking government posts.

 However, it should be noted that the IAS officers are not paid so well just because they are IAS officers per se.
-Rather it’s because they are able to do things that very few from the Indian workforce will be capable of doing.

 1. Salary of an IAS